Dubuque-area residents get charitable chills from annual Polar Plunge

 “The money raised in this fund goes back to support our winter games, which are held in Dubuque in January every single year,” Bosworth said.

-Before teams began making their way into the Mississippi River, Mike Van Dorn, a Special Olympics athlete, said a few words.
+Before teams made their way into the Mississippi River, Mike Van Dorn, a Special Olympics athlete, said a few words.

 “I have been participating in Special Olympics for 12 years,” he said.
 “I enjoy participating in track and field. ...
 Your support today allows athletes like myself to be able to participate (in Special Olympics events).”